TheDen/thoughts.theden.sh/content/posts/kube-tricks.md

   type: pd-standard
 ```

 Where `reclaimPolicy: Retain` ensures if `PVs` are deleted, on the storage backed side (EBS, GCP Disks etc.) are preserved.
-The general idea is not to let Kubernetes actually delete any data, the `PV` will disappear but the volume will still persist outside of Kuvernetes.
+The general idea is not to let Kubernetes actually delete any data, the `PV` will disappear but the volume will still persist outside of Kubernetes.
 This is useful when one accidentally deletes a `PV`, since it can be reattached to a new `PVC` for recovery (I’ve had to do this unfortunately).

 ## Debugging Methods

-When something goes awry, and sometimes there isn't sophisticated monitoring already set up because there isn't enough time to build it yet—so one will probably need to get familiar with checking the right places, espcially if an issue is urgent.
+When something goes awry, and sometimes there isn't sophisticated monitoring already set up because there isn't enough time to build it yet—so one will probably need to get familiar with checking the right places, especially if an issue is urgent.

 For example if something is broken and it’s not immediately obvious if it’s an application or a cluster-wide issue, a good order to deep-dive into things would be: